adrianmay/cgroups-webapp/README.md

 TODO:

-Doesn't sanity check the body yet

-Tries to avoid filesystem errors but doesn't catch them yet - you just get 500 if e.g. you're not root.
+Tries to avoid filesystem errors but doesn't catch them yet.

 It ain't pretty.